China's JD.com sees stock jump after swing to third-quarter profit

 The results come as China’s e-commerce giants increasingly experience seasonal peaks around mega sale events in June and November, moderated by sluggish interim periods.

-JD expects revenue for the quarter ending in December to be 107-110 billion yuan, a rise of 35-39 percent.
+JD expects revenue for the quarter ending in December to be 107-110 billion yuan, a rise of 35-39 percent, roughly in line with analyst expectations.
 However, marketing costs related to the November sales, which ran for over a month, are expected to cut into its bottom line.

 JD is expanding rapidly into offline stores and overseas markets, as rival Alibaba continues to invest heavily in logistics and retail alongside its marketplace business, edging further into JD’s territory.